 The Lord defeated Satan by the Word of God (Matt.
 4:4,7,10).
 He did not have a scroll of Deuteronomy to read to the devil.
 He quoted Scripture.
-When the devil attacks you, you cannot say “Wait a minute, Devil till I find a verse for you.
+When the devil attacks you, you cannot say, “Wait a minute, Devil till I find a verse for you.
 Wait till I go home for my Bible.”
 He will not wait; he will clobber you.
-You must have a verse right now.
-We must say like the Lord “It is written…”
+It would be best if you had a verse right now.
+We must say like the Lord, “It is written…”

-We will find that when Satan tempts us we will have the right verse for the right situation.
-At a time when he tempts us to say something we shouldn’t, a verse comes up on the television screen of our soul and we are saved from that sin.
-We will find that the more of the Word of God we have in our souls the less room there is for unworthy things.
+We will find that we will have the right verse for the right situation when Satan tempts us.
+At a time when he tempts us to say something we shouldn’t, a verse comes up on the television screen of our soul, and we are saved from that sin.
+We will find that the more of the Word of God we have in our souls, the less room there is for unworthy things.
 Do foul birds make nests in your mind?
 Saturate your mind with the Word of God.

 We need others to encourage us in the application of truth to experience.
 When I became a Christian, a Christian kept challenging me to memorize a verse a day.
 That did more for my spiritual life than anything else in my Christian life.